PLP-Database-Design/wk-6-Keamogetsw3-1/tests/docs/Bug-Report-Summary.md

 An existing user is able to log in using a completely different password than the one set during registration.
 This is a major security issue because it allows unauthorized access to accounts.

 #### Steps to Reproduce
+1. Open the CleanCity application in Google Chrome.
+2. Click on Register to register a new profile
-1. Register a new user:
+3. Register a new user:
    - Full Name: Test User
    - Email: user1@test.com
    - Password: TestPass123
-2. Log out.
+4. Log out.
-3. Attempt to log in using the same email but a different password (e.g., WrongPassword).
+5. Attempt to log in using the same email but a different password (e.g., WrongPassword).
-4. Observe the system allows login despite the incorrect password.
+6. Observe the system allows login despite the incorrect password.

 #### Expected Result
 The system should reject login attempts when the password does not match the one used during registration, displaying an error: "Invalid email or password."